132nd-etcher/docs/OvGME for pilots/index.md

 ![Dummy mod](image24.png)

 CMD staff releases a NOTAM stating that pilots should update this very mod via OvGME.
-Following the procedure in 3.3 Download the mods and skins from the repositories, I update my local mods.
+Following the procedure in [Download the mods and skins from the repositories](#download-the-mods-and-skins-from-the-repositories) , I update my local mods.

 During the query, OvGME informs me that "dummymod" had been updated: